 Did you even notice anyone or anything that was around you?
 Do you even remember how you got to work?
 While you're waiting for your train or standing in line for a coffee are you paying attention to your surroundings or instead are you checking how many likes your latest Instagram post received?
 Probably the latter, right?!
 I’m guilty of that too.
 But by keeping your head buried in your phone, book or listening to audio you are opening yourself up to be a target.

 A target for who or what you ask?
 On a daily basis, that will be mostly common criminals.
 People who want to steal your money, your phone, or even worse assault you.
 I wake up to at least one text message alert from DCPD that there has been some sort of assault, robbery, carjacking, or murder in the city while I slept.
-And while these incidents don't often happen right in my neighborhood (some do) they are happening around me.
+And while these incidents don't often happen right in my neighborhood (some do) they are happening around me and in areas I frequent.
 I don’t want to be a victim.
-I want to be prepared in any way that I can to avoid situations like this.
+I want to be prepared in any way that I can to prevent bad things from happening to me.

-What is situational awareness?
 Simply put it's being aware of your surroundings.
+It's the process of observing, identifying, and understanding what is happening in the environment around you.
 From driving, to walking, to conversing with a neighbor, you always want to be aware of what is happening around you.
 You want to be scanning your environment and checking ‘your six’.
 As you are taking in your surroundings you should be looking out for any red flags and have an understanding of what you might be observing.

 You can sort of think of this as keeping your head on a swivel but not in frantic way.
 You want to be calmly scanning your environment…what do you see, smell, hear, and feel?
 By maintaining a calm demeanor, you’ll be mentally prepared to assess a situation if you notice any red flags.
 Additionally, by keeping your head up you project more confidence and appear to be more alert, which make you less likely to be a target.